 5.10 Public data

 Table 6 presents a summary of data types and conditions that lead to the release of public data, and provides the relevant section number in this document for each particular case.

-Tahlo 6.
-Public data from INTEGRAL.
-Tuble 0.
-FUDIIC aaia jrom INIEGRAL.
+Table 6: Public data from INTEGRAL.